galasa-dev/automation/README.md

 This directory contains GitHub Actions workflows.
 Runs of these workflows can be found in the [Actions tab](https://github.com/galasa-dev/automation/actions) of this repository.

 apply-galasa-resources:
-Uses `galasactl resources apply` to apply changes to the file [galasa-service1-resources.yaml](./infrastructure/galasa-kube1/galasa-service1/galasa-service1-resources.yaml) to galasa-service1's CPS properties.
+Uses `galasactl resources apply` to apply changes to the file [galasa-service-main-resources.yaml](./infrastructure/galasa-kube1/galasa-service1/galasa-service-main-resources.yaml) to galasa-service-main's CPS properties.

 base-image:
 Builds and pushes the Galasa base httpd image to GHCR.
 Should be triggered if changes are made to the [base Dockerfile](./dockerfiles/base/base.Dockerfile).